-Sing and Act Out If You Can Measure and You Know It If you can measure and you know it, clap your hands.
-If you can measure you know it, clap your hands.
-If you c
+Sing and Act Out If You Can Measure and You Know It

+If you can measure and you know it, clap your hands.

 If you can measure you know it, clap your hands.
 If you can measure and you know it, then your brain will surely know it.
 If you can measure and you know it, clap your hands.
 Repeat with: Stomp your feet, tap two blocks, shake a crayon, wave a paper.